KartikDatrika/CentimeAssignment/README.md

 In the project directory,
 Please run:
 ### `yarn install`

 To run application run below 2 commands in 2 different terminals:
 ### `yarn json-server --watch db.json --port 3001`
 ### `yarn start`

-make sure you are connected to internet
+note : please make sure you are connected to internet

-Runs the app in the development mode.\
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000] to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ### `yarn test`